Bad Oldesloe station

-Bad Oldesloe station is the most important station of the town of Bad Oldesloe in the German state of Schleswig-Holstein.
+Bad Oldesloe station is the main railway station in the town of Bad Oldesloe, located in the German state of Schleswig-Holstein.
 DB Station&Service assigns it to category 2.
 It is located on the Lübeck–Hamburg railway, which was opened in 1865.
 The station has been a rail junction since 1875, when the branch to Neumünster went into operation.
-The Hagenow Land–Bad Oldesloe and Schwarzenbek–Bad Oldesloe railways followed in 1887 and 1897, but they have since closed.
+The Hagenow Land–Bad Oldesloe and Schwarzenbek–Bad Oldesloe railways followed in 1887 and 1897, but have since been closed.
 The track of the Elmshorn–Bad Oldesloe railway is only used as an industrial connecting track to Blumendorf for freight.
 Local public transport is operated by the Stadtwerke Bad Oldesloe, the municipal utility.